‘From the Horses Mouth’ – Why General Practice in Australia is Better than the UK

 - Morale: A number of respondents talked about a negative culture in the NHS.
 There is a general feeling that UK staff are suffering from a crisis of morale.
 This is not the case in Australia where a sense of esprit de corp and purpose is more focussed on the practice and immediate team of colleagues rather than the system as a whole.

 Granted, the members of my sample group have already made the move so are inclined to talk positively about their decision, though none came back saying that they had regretted their most recent career move (except the ones who have already returned to the UK).
+Doctors do look to Australia for better employment options, relaxed lifestyle, warmer climate and access to the beach.

 A couple of people, now back in the UK, made the observation that they would consider leaving the profession, though some, closer to the end of their careers are just counting down to retirement.
 "8 years and 26 days" in one case, at the time of writing.